JustinDFuller/justindfuller.com/content/posts/2020-01-21_why-do-we-fall-into-the-rewrite-trap.md

 Unfortunately, some developers and institutions bank hard on convincing others that a rewrite is the best use of their money.
 To do this they rely on convincing others of the inferiority of older, battle-tested languages like Java and PHP to newly popular technologies like Node.js or Go.

 They don't just stop at "Go is better than Java for this problem" — no, they say Java is always bad, always the wrong choice, and our existing Java projects are terrible messes that need to be rewritten.
-Maybe, even, the experienced Java developers that we have aren't really as good as we once thought.
+Maybe, even, the experienced Java developers that we have aren't as good as we once thought.

 This is [contempt culture](https://blog.aurynn.com/2015/12/16-contempt-culture) and it's prevalent in some software development communities.
 I know this because I was one of the developers who called old languages terrible, clunky, slow while claiming the superiority of my language of choice.